kaczla/list-lm/data/readme/utils_links.md

 - [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) - This repository contains code for reproducing the Stanford Alpaca results using low-rank adaptation (LoRA).
 - [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm) - AlpacaFarm is a simulator that enables research and development on learning from feedback at a fraction of the usual cost, promoting accessible research on instruction following and alignment.
 - [Ambrosia](https://github.com/reactorsh/ambrosia) - Ambrosia is a cross-platform command line tool for improving the text datasets you use for machine learning.
+- [AQT](https://github.com/google/aqt) - AQT is a software library designed for easy tensor opeartion quantization in JAX.
 - [AutoChain](https://github.com/Forethought-Technologies/AutoChain) - AutoChain: Build lightweight, extensible, and testable LLM Agents
 - [AutoGen](https://github.com/microsoft/autogen) - AutoGen is a framework that enables development of LLM applications using multiple agents that can converse with each other to solve tasks.
 AutoGen agents are customizable, conversable, and seamlessly allow human participation.
 - [Aviary](https://github.com/ray-project/aviary) - Aviary is an app that lets you interact with a variety of large language models (LLMs) in a single place.
 You can compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.